Getting started with Ionic

 Installation

-To get up and running all you need to do is install Ionic via npm by executing npm install -g ionic cordova
+Install Ionic via npm by running npm install -g ionic cordova

-Cordova (formerly known as PhoneGap) is an Apache project (well technically it's an Adobe project, but you can read the history of the company somewhere else should you be interested) that gives you a framework to develop your mobile applications.
-Ionic is a framework that builds on top of Cordova.
+Cordova (formerly PhoneGap) is an Apache project (technically an Adobe project, but the history’s a separate rabbit hole) that provides a framework for developing mobile applications.
+Ionic builds on top of Cordova.

 To setup a virtual device please follow this guideline: https://www.genymotion.com/#!/developers/user-guide